What You Need to Know About Adult Education and Literacy Teacher

 Average Adult Education and Literacy Teachers Salary

-The average yearly salary of an Adult Education and Literacy Teacher ranges between $32,370 and $89,710.
+The typical yearly salary for Adult Education and Literacy Teachers is somewhere between $32,370 and $89,710.

 Adult Education and Literacy Teachers who work in California, New York, or Connecticut, make the highest salaries.